hoffa/debpack/README.md

 The `Debpackfile` uses a very simple format: each line contains a source and destination path, separated by a tab character.

-Finally, we can build our package:
+Finally, we can build the package:

 ```shell
 debpack